dream-gcm/usermanual/source/AppendixD.md

 A simple centred difference is applied to find diffusive flux convergence and this is assigned to the  tendencies of momentum, temperature and specific humidity.
 Only temperature and specific humidity grid variables are updated as there is no need to keep the momentum up to date.

 ---
 * `LSRTEND(J,TGTLSR,QGTLSR)`: Called by `DIABATIC`.
 Returns height dependent tendencies for temperature and specific humidity associated with resolved condensation (large scale rain).
 Works on one latitude pair at a time.
-See Chapter 4 section 4iii for a description of the large scale rain scheme.
+See [Chapter 4, section 4c](https://dreamusermanual.readthedocs.io/en/latest/Chapter4.html#large-scale-rain) for a description of the large scale rain scheme.

 This subroutine calculates saturated specific humidity QSAT at every level at a given grid point and compares it with the local specific humidity (or its smoothed value `QGTR` if `LTRUNCQ` is enabled).
 The supersaturation `QDIFF` is the difference between the two, and it is used directly to calculate the local specific humidity tendency `QGTLSR` using the rate `FRCOND` derived from the timescale `TAUCOND`.
 The associated latent heating rate is applied to the local temperature tendency `TGTLSR`.